canonical/yarf/pull_request_template.md

 Example Title: [BugFix] Fixed bugged behaviour of YARF load config

 Pick one of the following:
-- Infra: Your change only includes documentation, comments, github actions or metabox
+- Infra: Your change only includes documentation, comments or github actions
 - BugFix: Your change fixes a bug
 - New: Your change is a new backward compatible feature, a new test/test plan/test inclusion
 - Breaking: Your change breaks backward compatibility